 Saba has four towns sitting up on the mountains and is about as postcard perfect as you can get.
 The diving around the island is supposed to be world class and the hike to the top of Mt Scenery is heart thumping.
 The biggest advice I have for anyone thinking of sailing here is not to.
 It is a great island, but I will fly there next time.
 The anchorage is exposed and the dinghy ride is long and wet!

-Soon you can get even more helpful hints by watching the travel videos I am making for Saba & Statia.
+Soon you can get even more helpful hints by watching the travel videos I made for Saba & Statia.
 Also, you can read what all I did there in my blog posts located below the video.